Git integration

 Aider works best with code that is part of a git repo.
 Aider is tightly integrated with git, which makes it easy to:

-• Use git to undo any aider changes that you don’t like
+• Use the /undo command to instantly undo any AI changes that you don’t like.

 • Go back in the git history to review the changes that aider made to your code